Our long and rich history began in 1961 when the Old Haileybury Amateur Football Club was established.

 The Bloods won their first game 13.12 (90) to 7.7 (40)

-Three significant events mark the Old Haileyburians’ 1963 season; the formation of a reserves team, the move to the Halifax and William Streets Reserve in Brighton, and their first premiership in its inaugural season in D Grade.
-The first flag results:
+Three significant events mark the Old Haileyburians’ 1963 season; the formation of a reserves team, the move to the Halifax and William Streets Reserve in Brighton, and their first premiership in their inaugural D Grade season.

 Twist of Fate